 Purpose: To help train individuals for “effective and ethical leadership in the public affairs arena.”
 Coro prepares participants “to translate their ideals into action for improving their own communities and beyond.”
 The program, which is graduate-level and full-time for nine months, consists largely of a series of six field assignments in which Fellows intern with government agencies, businesses, political campaigns, labor unions, media organizations, and non-profit groups.
 It also involves seminars and group and individual projects.
 Candidates apply to one of five program locations: New York, Pittsburgh, St. Louis, San Francisco, and Los Angeles.
 Ideal candidates “have demonstrated some leadership either academically or within a community and have an interest in public affairs” and possess “an ability to work within a diverse group, commitment to public service, flexibility, and intellectual curiosity.”

 Note: For information about other awards related to public service, including public health and social justice, please visit the Office of Career Development.

 Award: Tuition waivers and payment schedule vary between Coro centers.
 Nationally, there is a tuition of $3,500.
 Need-based stipends are available at all Coro centers.

-Deadline: January 2014 (exact date TBA).
+Deadline: January 2017.
 Note that a pre-application form must be completed in order to submit the full application.